domidanke/RecoUi/README.md

 # RecoUi
 This Repository represents the flutter front end Reco-app.
-It will serves as the app's Ui.
+It serves as the app's Ui.

 ## Prerequisites